alexfernandez/alexfernandez.github.io/permanent/cv.md

 [misplace my password](http://arstechnica.com/security/2016/06/how-linkedins-password-sloppiness-hurts-us-all/)*.
 Apparently they do not even know the
-[extent of the leak](https://blog.linkedin.com/2016/05/18/protecting-our-members), which is the sure sign of a severe mishandling of an incident.
+[extent of the leak](https://blog.linkedin.com/2016/05/18/protecting-our-members), which is a sure sign of severe mishandling of an incident.

 You may argue that GitHub now owns my CV, but there is a clear difference: it is now only _published_ on GitHub,